-You can only set up virtual backgrounds on the Zoom desktop app or on the iPhone app
+You can only set up virtual backgrounds on the Zoom desktop app or on mobile app

 Automatically call phone number to join meeting on Zoom mobile app

 Finally, something the Zoom mobile app has over the desktop app.
 You can easily call in to Zoom meetings on your phone.
 This is especially useful when you can’t get a reliable wireless signal, but your cell signal works fine.
 Or if you happen to be traveling but you can't miss the meeting.
 You can also avoid using data with Zoom by just calling in to meetings.

 Edit sent messages and send GIFs on the Zoom desktop app